Paeonia mairei: Taxonomy

 With all Eurasian herbaceous peonies species, Paeonia mairei belongs to the section Paeonia.
 The taxonomy of this group of peonies is complicated due to reticulate evolution.
 In the most recent revision of the genus, it is assigned to the subsection Foliatae with P. algeriensis, P. broteri, P. cambessedesii, P. clusii, P. coriacea, P. corsica, P. daurica, P. kesrouanensis, P. mascula and P. obovata.

 Paeonia russi is the tetraploid hybrid of diploid P. lactiflora and P. mairei.
 Paeonia banatica is the tetraploid hybrid of P. mairei and either P. arietina, P. humilis, P. officinalis, P. parnassica or less likely P. tenuifolia, or one of their (now extinct) common ancestors.

 Etymology

 Paeonia mairei was named in honor of the French missionary Père Edouard-Ernest Maire who discovered the plant for western science in 1913 in northeastern Yunnan.

 Distribution and ecology

-Paeonia mairei can be found in deciduous broad-leaved forests on lime, between 1500 and 2700 m altitude, but is reported to been found as high as 3200 m when discovered by Père Maire.
+Paeonia mairei can be found in deciduous broad-leaved forests on lime, between 1500 and 2700 m altitude, but is reported to have been found as high as 3200 m when discovered by Père Maire.
 It grows naturally in southeastern Gansu, northwestern Guizhou, southwestern Hubei, southern Shaanxi, central and Southern Sichuan, and northeastern Yunnan.